arjunkalburgi/COMP466/TMA2/readme.md

 ASSIGNMENT REPORT
 =======

-(Note: I found the required documentation formatting a little redundant so I formated it in my own way.
+(Note: I found the required documentation formatting a little redundant so I formated it in my own way between this file and the tma2.htm file.
 Sorry!)

 # PART 1